AJG91/square-well-emulators/README.md

 ## Example

-The main class for the KVP-based emulator for scattering is `KVP_emulator_scattering`.
+The two main classes for the KVP-based emulators are `KVP_emulator_scattering` for scattering and `KVP_emulator_bound` for bound states.
-The code snippet below shows how it should be used:
+The code snippet below shows how the scattering emulator should be used:
 ```python
 from emulator_scattering import KVP_emulator_scattering